 My spiritual side tells me that each life is a learning lesson.
 If that is the case it’s important to think about what I’m learning from these experiences.
 If asked I would say that love, compassion and kindness are the key behaviors in helping people to be well.
 Sophie has read extensively on these matters.
 I’ve read much of the same material and we sit and discuss what we’ve learned and more importantly how we can “live” what we’ve learned.

 We’ve been to seminars together, watched videos together and we went on an OMS retreat together.
 Sometimes we have differing views about what’s been said, but in the end we are sure we are on the right track.
 All her life prior to the diagnosis Sophie ate healthily, exercised, drank moderately and loved the sunshine.
 Pretty much what OMS recommends.
-At times, however, she did suffer stress.
+At times, however, she did experience stress.

 When we met I was going through a tough divorce.
 My ex wife was making life as difficult as possible for me and her (unwarranted) enmity towards Sophie was palpable.
 In addition, Sophie moved into the ex-marital home and with my two teenage children (my other 12 year old was living with my ex).
 In short, it was situation where stress was inevitable.